Estevan: Sports

+The city's only high school, Estevan Comprehensive School, offers athletics in a range of sports including football, volleyball and basketball.

 Climate

 Estevan has a humid continental climate (Köppen climate classification Dfb) It falls into the NRC Plant Hardiness Zone 4a.

 Estevan's climate is characterized by cold, long, and dry winters with warm, short and, relatively humid summers.
 The mean temperature in January, the coldest month, is -13.9 C. The precipitation in winter is chiefly snow, averaging 56.0 cm.
 The spring is a short transitional season, with a mean temperature of 4.4 C and 107.3 mm of precipitation, with significant snowfall in April.
 The summer is usually warm (the mean average high temperature is 25.3 C (average high in July, the warmest month, is 25.9 C and humid (190.8 mm of total precipitation).
 Autumn, as spring, is transitional, being warm in September and cooler in October and November.
 At this time of the year, the average temperature is 4.6 C and the total precipitation is 85.9 mm.
 Estevan is the sunniest city year-round in Canada, and it is also the city with the clearest skies year round in Canada.

 The highest temperature ever recorded in Estevan was 43.3 C on 5 July 1936, and 5 July 1937.
 The coldest temperature ever recorded was -46.7 C on 11 January 1916, and 16 February 1936.